lucidsoftware/lucid-programming-competition-2022/problems/PortProblems/description.md

 The number of docks available to you, `d` will always be enough to accommodate the scheduled passenger ships.
 You will not receive a passenger schedule where more passenger ships are scheduled at a given time than there are total docks.

+Passenger ships occupy a dock during their arrival time but not during their departure time.

-Arrival times are inclusive and departure times are exclusive.
-So if a ship is scheduled to arrive at 9:00am (minute 60), the dock at which that ship lands will be occupied between 9:00am and 9:01am (minute 61).
-However, if a ship departs at 10:00am (minute 120), that means that the dock it occupied becomes free at exactly 10:00am (minute 120).
+So if a ship is scheduled to arrive at 9:00am (minute 60), the dock at which that ship lands will be occupied at minute 60.
+However, if a ship departs at 10:00am (minute 120), that means that the dock it occupied becomes free at exactly minute 120.
+A ship arriving at minute 120 can occupy the dock.

 Working hours between at 8:00am (minute 0) exactly and end at 8:00pm (minute 720) exactly.
 So the time between 8:00am and 8:01am is available to you for your use, but the minute between 8:00pm and 8:01pm is not.